-Parallel crossings are for people walking and people cycling. with black and white stripes for pedestrians and white square markings for cyclists.
-When cyclists waiting to cross.
+Parallel crossings are for people walking and people cycling, with black and white stripes for people walking and white square markings for people cycling.
+When crossing, people driving will stop for people waiting to cross by foot or cycle.

 Crossing at a junction